Belarus moves opposition blogger and girlfriend to house arrest

 Protasevich’s father was quoted by the BBC as saying his son and Sapega were “still under the full control of the authorities” and the charges against them had not been dropped.

-Reporting by Anton Kolodyazhnyy in Moscow and Pavel Polityuk in Kyiv, additional reporting by Andrius Sytas in Vilnius, Writing by Alexander Marrow and Katya Golubkova, Editing by Gareth Jones and Timothy Heritage
+Reporting by Anton Kolodyazhnyy and Maxim Rodionov in Moscow and Pavel Polityuk in Kyiv, additional reporting by Andrius Sytas in Vilnius, Writing by Alexander Marrow and Katya Golubkova, Editing by Gareth Jones, Timothy Heritage and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.